Ireland and Brexit: Behind the Facade - The Globalist

 From integration to “extegration”?

-Although Britain’s Brexit Secretary David Davis has claimed that there will be no hard border with the Republic of Ireland, it is hard to see how this can be compatible with the Brexit campaign’s promise of limiting immigration.
+The UK exiting the Single Market and the European Customs Union would mean a return of customs checks, effectively creating a so-called “hard border.”

+This, according to Sinn Fein, would have a detrimental impact on the economy in the north and across the island of Ireland.

-Ever since the referendum on June 23, 2016, Irish politicians, economists and political analysts have been debating these issues.
+Ever since the referendum on June 23, 2016, Irish politicians, economists and political analysts alike have been debating what exactly the impact of Brexit will be.

-They have also been making predictions about what Brexit’s impact on Ireland could be.
-At this tage, these are arguably little more than guesses as no one yet knows what Brexit will actually look like.
+Although Prime Minister Theresa May’s Lancaster House speech on 17 January provided a little more “clarity,” many things about how Brexit will play out are still unknown.

+What do Irish citizens think?

-What do ordinary Irish citizens think?
+But what do ordinary Irish citizens think?
 In order to gain an insight into Irish perceptions beyond the official discourse, since I live in Ireland myself (as a foreinger), I asked ten random people from different walks of life.

 Of those asked, five were women and five were men, aged between 16 and 63.
 My exact question to them was: How do you think Brexit will affect Ireland?